-Trump heads to Switzerland with Senate trial to reconvene
+Trump heading to Switzerland as impeachment trial reconvenes

 There is precedent for international travel by an impeached U.S. leader.

 During his impeachment over an affair with a White House intern, Clinton visited Japan, South Korea, Israel and the Palestinian Authority.
-He also traveled to Jordan for King Hussein’s funeral in February 1999, just a few days before he was acquitted by the Senate.
+He traveled to Jordan for King Hussein’s funeral in February 1999, just a few days before he was acquitted by the Senate.

 Two days after acquittal, Clinton went to Mexico on a state visit.